On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Introduction

-We study these problems under five widely-studied {\abmrs}, namely, approval voting ({\av}), satisfaction approval voting ({\sav}), net-satisfaction approval voting ({\nsav}), Chamberlin-Courant approval voting ({\vccav}), and proportional approval voting ({\pav}).
-We obtain the complexity of all problems considered in the paper.
-Many of our {\nphns} results hold even in very special cases.
-For {\nphns} results, we also explore how numerous meaningful parameters shape the parameterized complexity of these problems.
-The parameters considered include the number of candidates, the number of votes, the size of winning committees, the number of distinguished candidates, the budget limits, and the distance bound discussed above.
-We obtain both fixed-parameter tractability ({\fpt}) results and {\wahns} results.
+We investigate these problems under five widely-studied {\abmrs}, namely, approval voting ({\av}), satisfaction approval voting ({\sav}), net-satisfaction approval voting ({\nsav}), Chamberlin-Courant approval voting ({\vccav}), and proportional approval voting ({\pav}).
+We determine the complexity of all problems considered in the paper.
+Notably, many of our {\nphns} results hold even in very special cases.
+For {\nph} problems, we explore how various meaningful parameters influence their parameterized complexity.
+The considered parameters encompass the number of candidates, the number of votes, the size of the winning committee, the number of distinguished candidates, the number of operations the strategic agent is allowed to perform, and the distance bound discussed above.

-{{\bf{Related Works}}
+\subsection{Related Works}